Level of Study

 Objectives and Content

-Objectives: The course gives an introduction to computers and operating systems.
-The central focus is on how the operating system provides an abstracted interface to the hardware for programs.
+The course gives an introduction to operating systems.
+The central focus is on how an operating system, in an efficient or fair way, provides an abstracted interface to the hardware resources for programs.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- Has an overview of how the file system in Linux-based operating systems is structured
+- understand how the file system in Linux-based operating systems is structured

 Required Previous Knowledge